LaZar00/KimeraCS/doc/readme.txt

 SHIFT+Left Mouse Click	->	Gets polygon color and sets in palette (this only works in "Paint Polygon" feature)
-ESCAPE		->	You close the window without applying/commiting changes
+ESCAPE		->	You close the window without applying/commiting changes BACKSPACE	->	Clears any selection in the Group list.

 ==== Special Features